MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ccomsafearray-class.md

 ### <a name="return-value"></a>Valore restituito

-Esegue il cast di un valore per un `SAFEARRAY` puntatore.
+Esegue il cast di un valore `SAFEARRAY` a un puntatore.

 ##  <a name="resize"></a>  CComSafeArray::Resize